White, green, oolong, and black — oh my! There are so many different tea variations, but what do all these names mean?

-White teas tend to have the least amount of caffeine out of all the other Camellia sinensis teas.
+White teas tend to have the least amount of caffeine out of all the other Camellia sinensis tea variations.

-White tea has the subtlest and lightest of flavors compared to black and green tea.
+White tea has the subtlest and lightest of flavors compared to different teas.
 The buds are typically grassy with a slight sweetness, and should not be bitter.
-Because of the subtle flavor, it is best to drink this tea alone without food or other drinks, so you can fully enjoy it’s light aroma.
+Because of the subtle flavor, it is best to drink this tea alone without food or other drinks, so you can fully enjoy its light aroma.

-There are multiple studies that have investigated the health benefits of tea, and a few that have specifically looked at the benefits of white tea.
+There are multiple studies that have investigated different types of teas and their benefits, and a few that have specifically looked at the benefits of white tea.
 Similar to green tea, the concentration of catechins in white tea can help the immune system fight off bacteria growth and other infections — even helping defend against serious conditions such as pneumonia.

 Herbal teas are not true teas, as they don’t come from the Camellia sinensis plant.
 However, they are often a unique mix of herbs such as chamomile, rooibos (a South African plant), fruits, hibiscus, lemon, kratom, and more.